 If you would like more information about how narcissists are able to turn people against you so easily, our article “How Do Narcissists Get Flying Monkeys?“ has a ton of helpful information that will help you grasp a better understanding of it.

 One of the most common reasons people who are experiencing narcissistic abuse can’t escape the narcissist is because of financial abuse.
-There are three types of financial abuse.

 1. Employment sabotage is when a narcissist uses emotional and/or physical abuse to manipulate you into quitting your jobs or to prevent you from finding a job.